AdrianFRadulescu/10-K-worker/README.md

         -nw [no,none,not,useless,unless,less,unnecessary]
         -comps /Users/adrian_radulescu1997/Documents/Uni-Courses/DBPartTimeJob/crawler/comps.csv
         -t csv
+        -c_item7 True
         -fy 1994
         -ly 2016
         -ccount 0
         -defcat False
         -categs '/Users/adrian_radulescu1997/Documents/Uni-Courses/DBPartTimeJob/crawler/Culture type Bag of words.ctg'

-    This will make a report for companies on multiple years
+    This will make a report for companies on multiple years only for the item 7 section.

     C:\Python27\python.exe rename_database.py database_location

     This will rename the comapnies in the database and create an index file